tomte76/ardublockly-1/README.md

 # Blockly for Kids
-Blockly for Kids is a visual programming editor for cheap Arduino parts from onine shops.
+Blockly for Kids is a visual programming editor for cheap Arduino parts from online shops.
 It is based on Google's [Blockly](https://developers.google.com/blockly/), carlosperates [Ardublockly](https://github.com/carlosperate/ardublockly) and the [sensbox.edu Project](https://sensebox.de), which has been forked.

 ## Features
 * Generates Arduino code with visual drag-and-drop blocks